xorkevin/substation/README.md

 // calls HTTP GET /api/user/xorkevin
 const [data, status, err] = await APIClient.user.name('xorkevin');
-// if the HTTP response body were '{ "firstName": "Kevin" }'
+// if the HTTP response were 200 OK '{ "firstName": "Kevin" }'
-// then an example response would be
+// then the returned values would be
 // data: 'Kevin'
 // status: 200
 // err: null